yingji15/yingji15.github.io/_posts/2019-09-27--eval-logistic.md

 ---
 layout: post
-title: How to evaluate the value of an added independent variable in binary logistic regression models?
+title: How to measure the value of an added independent variable in binary logistic regression models?
 subtitle: About AUC, peudo-R2, likelihood ratio test
 tags: [stats]
 ---